MB Affinity Tool

-This tool scales with the number of transactions records, but is limited in the number of unique items it can handle.
+This tool scales with the number of transaction records but is limited in the number of unique items it can handle.
 Using common laptop and desktop configurations, the limit is likely to be between 3,000 and 5,000 unique items.

 - Select the transaction key field: The selected field must be numeric and should contain IDs for the transactions.

-- Cosine distance: A measure of distance (i.e. dissimilarity) between two items - between 0 (most similar) and 1 (least similar).
+- Cosine distance: A measure of distance (i.e. dissimilarity) between 2 items.
+The value is between 0 (most similar) and 1 (least similar).

-- Cosine similarity: A measure of similarity between two items - between 0 (least similar) and 1 (most similar).
+- Cosine similarity: A measure of similarity between 2 items.
+The value is between 0 (least similar) and 1 (most similar).

-- Co-occurrence: A count - the number of transactions in which both items were present
+- Co-occurrence: A count of the number of transactions in which both items were present

 - Number of records per data chunk: Maximum number of records to be processed simultaneously.